QUIZ: Which water heater is right for you

 2. Soft (low mineral content)

-4. What do you mean hard and soft?
+4. What do you mean by hard and soft?

 5. How important to you is it that your new appliance purchases help reduce your utility bills?